 - Here I have used Phthalo Blue (Intense Blue) + Viridian Green to mix Turquoise

-As you can see this makes quite a good range of turquoise form quite light to a more vibrant one down to the darker more green turquoise.
+As you can see this makes quite a good range of turquoise from quite light to a more vibrant one down to the darker more green turquoise.

 Alternatively, if you don’t have Phthalo Blue you could replace the Phthalo Blue with :